Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Conclusion

 To tune SN points on the FRC, we have derived an explicit expression for the coefficient governing the distance between two SN bifurcation points, along with its sensitivity, which allows for the effective control of jump phenomena in nonlinear MEMS devices.
 Numerical examples demonstrate the effectiveness of the proposed approach in designing structures with desired dynamic characteristics.
 This framework offers a practical approach for incorporating nonlinear dynamic behavior into topology optimization, with potential applications in devices such as MEMS sensors and energy harvesters.

 In future work, we aim to extend this framework to the control of internal resonances, which often arise in nonlinear systems and significantly influence complex dynamic responses.
 In particular, internal resonances may induce Hopf bifurcations, which lead to quasi-periodic motions on invariant tori~\cite{liang_bifurcation_2025,li_nonlinear_2022_part2}.
 We plan to explore how such modal interactions can be systematically controlled by manipulating reduced-order dynamics, including the regulation of Hopf bifurcations and the resulting quasi-periodic responses, to enable advanced control of multi-frequency behaviors in nonlinear structures.
+The proposed framework can also be extended to realistic MEMS devices by incorporating anchors, electrodes, and actuation gaps, implemented through non-design regions, fixed boundary conditions, and appropriate optimization constraints.
+We leave this extension to future study.